MatMasIt/notesArchive/latest/Inglese/2021/ottobre/martedì_19/10_09_00/appunti.md

 travelled a lot, always looking for exotic settings

-he lived in Geneva,
+he lived in Geneva, befriended Percy Shelley (Mary Shelley's husband)

+He moves in Italy and Venice

+After Shelley's death he became devoted to the cause of Greek indipendence from Turkey
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMjkwNjk4NV19
+eyJoaXN0b3J5IjpbLTEyOTIxNzMyNzhdfQ==
 -->